syncthing/syncthing/CONTRIBUTING.md

 written.

-When accepting your first contribution, the maintainer of the project will ensure that you are added to the CONTRIBUTORS file.
+When accepting your first contribution, the maintainer of the project will ensure that you are added to the AUTHORS file.
 You are welcome to add yourself as a separate commit in your first pull request.

 ## Building